 We all have learned behaviours that we tend to fall back to when we find ourselves in situations that are emotionally difficult, stressful or overwhelming.

 This is why we find ourselves (despite all your efforts not to) having the same disagreements, arguments, misunderstandings, fights and same relationships over and over.

 These learned responses are called reactions because they are more often responses to triggers from our past rather than responses to what is happening.

-- If we grew up with parents who did everything within their power to avoid conflict and as a result never learned how to effectively deal with communication during times of conflict, our learned responses is to run away from difficult situations .
+- If we grew up with parents who did everything within their power to avoid conflict, when dealing with conflict we will tend to keep things in, tolerate more than is healthy, emotionally disengage, use the silent treatment and/or run away from conflict, emotionally uncertainty or stressful situations .

 There is no simple fix to learned responses.
 For some, becoming more conscious of your thought processes and stopping yourself from reacting automatically works.
 For others planning a better responses and/or meditation can help.
 But for others, working with a professional to unlearn and reprogram one’s responses is what’s needed.

 However you choose to reprogram your learned responses, learning to consciously respond instead of re-acting is a gift to yourself.

 The difference between the two sometimes isn’t so clear, but the result or outcomes are significantly different.
 Also reacting is so much easier than responding because responding requires conscious thought, whereas with re-acting, you draw from past conditioning.